wixtoolset/wix3/src/chm/documents/bundle/bundle_built_in_variables.html.md

 * WixBundleDirectoryLayout - set to the folder provided to the -layout switch (default is the directory containing the bundle executable).
 This variable can also be set by the bootstrapper application to modify where files will be laid out.
 * WixBundleElevated - gets whether the bundle was launched elevated and will be set to 1 once the bundle is elevated.
 For example, use this variable to show or hide the elevation shield in the bootstrapper application UI.
 * WixBundleForcedRestartPackage - gets the ID of the package that caused a force restart during apply.
 This value is reset on the next call to apply.
-* WixBundleInstalled - gets whether the bundle was already installed and will be set to 1 once the bundle is installed.
+* WixBundleInstalled - gets whether the bundle was already installed.
+This value is only set when the engine initializes.
 * WixBundleLastUsedSource - gets the path of the last successful source resolution for a container or payload.
 * WixBundleName - gets the name of the bundle (from Bundle/@Name).
 This variable can also be set by the bootstrapper application to modify the bundle name at runtime.
+* WixBundleNumberOfApplyPhases - gets the number of Apply phases the engine will go through during the current Apply operation.
+The BA can use this along with the overall progress in the OnCacheAcquireProgress callback and the overall progress in the OnExecuteProgress callback to calculate the bundle&apos;s overall progress.
+This value is set right before the OnApplyBegin callback.
 * WixBundleManufacturer - gets the manufacturer of the bundle (from Bundle/@Manufacturer).
 * WixBundleOriginalSource - gets the source path from where the bundle originally ran.
 * WixBundleProviderKey - gets the bundle dependency provider key.